meganz/MEGAcmd/contrib/docs/DEBUG.md

 In general, as we've mentioned before, lower verbosity log messages are not printed directly to the console.
 Only errors are.
 You can pass `-v`, `-vv`, and `-vvv` when running a command to ensure warning, debug, and verbose messages are printed (respectively).
 Note that this is only for the console; log level of `megacmdserver.log` will follow the rules explained above.

 ## JSON logs
-When the log level of the SDK is `VERBOSE`, its commands are outputted as JSON.
+When the log level of the SDK is `VERBOSE`, the entire JSON payload of the HTTP requests sent and received from the API will be logged.
 This takes up a bit more space but provides more valuable info.
-JSON logs can be overwritten independently by setting the environment variable `MEGACMD_JSON_LOGS` to `0` or `1`.
+Full JSON logging can be overwritten independently by setting the environment variable `MEGACMD_JSON_LOGS` to `0` or `1`.